cdktf/cdktf-provider-launchdarkly/docs/accessToken.go.md

 The default API version for this token.

+Defaults to the latest API version.
+A change in this field will force the destruction of the existing token in state and the creation of a new one.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/access_token#default_api_version AccessToken#default_api_version}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/access_token#default_api_version AccessToken#default_api_version}

 ---